Kagamma/tparted/README.md

 TUI frontend for `parted`, a simple, user-friendly utility for creating, reorganizing, and deleting (for now) GPT disk partitions, based on Free Vision application framework.

-The app is currently in beta state, thus bugs can occur at anytime.
+The app is currently in beta state, thus bugs can occur.

 Currently supported filesystems: